ykcoatepe/portfolio_exporter/README.md

 Scripts that use `ib_insync` (`historic_prices.py`, `live_feed.py` and
-`tech_signals_ibkr.py`) expect the IBKR Trader Workstation or IB Gateway to be running locally with API access enabled (default host `127.0.0.1` and port `7497`).
+`tech_signals_ibkr.py`) expect the IBKR Trader Workstation or IB Gateway to be running locally with API access enabled (default host `127.0.0.1` and port `7496`; switch to `7497` for paper/simulated accounts).
 Ensure your IBKR configuration allows API connections from your machine and that the account is logged in before running these scripts.
 ## Automation

 Schedule `update_tickers.py` with cron or another task scheduler to run daily: